IntelligenzaArtificiale/Free-Auto-GPT/README.md

 # Instantiate a ChatGPT object with your token
 llm = ChatGPTAPI.ChatGPT((token="YOURTOKEN")  #for start new chat

+# If you have a Plus subscription , you can use GPT4 model
+ llm = ChatGPTAPI.ChatGPT((token="YOURTOKEN", model="gpt4") # REQUIRED CHATGPT PLUS subscription

 # or if if u would to start from an existing chat
 # llm = ChatGPTAPI.ChatGPT(token = "YOUR-TOKEN", conversation = "Add-XXXX-XXXX-Convesation-ID")